Los Luceros Historic Site

 The picturesque 148-acre Los Luceros ranch is located north of Alcalde along the Río Grande.
 Upon arriving at the site visitors quickly realize why people have called the beautiful property home for over six hundred years.
 The centerpiece of Los Luceros Historic Site is a magnificent Territorial-style Hacienda that houses centuries of history within its walls.
 The property also includes an 18th century Capilla (chapel), Victorian cottage, carriage house, guesthouse, and farmyard.

-In a state blessed with numerous cultural gems, the 148-acre Los Luceros ranch located north of Española along the Rio Grande near the village of Alcalde is special.
-The cultural site is surely one of New Mexico’s most scenic and historically significant properties.
+In a state blessed with numerous cultural gems, Los Luceros Historic Site is surely one of New Mexico’s most scenic and historically rich properties.